rappo-ai/rasa-bot-template/README.md

     cd rasa
     git checkout telegram
     ```
-    Make sure you sync rasa repository as a sibling folder to mockabot-rasa repository.
+    Make sure you sync rasa repository as a sibling folder to rasa-bot-template repository.

-1.  #### Create a virtual env and activate it
+1.  #### Create a virtual env and activate it (inside rasa folder)
     ```bash
     /path/to/python3.8.5 -m venv ./.venv
     source .venv/bin/activate